ostyjs/create-osty/README.md

 # Osty

-## Introduction

-Create your next Nostr client in seconds with Osty.
+Start building on Nostr in seconds with Osty.
+Fast.
 Production-Ready.
 Scalable.

 ## Getting Started